gperreymond/k8s-bootstrap/README.md

 ## General purpose

-This project is a POC to manage k8s at edge clusters with argo.
+This project is a POC to manage k8s at edge clusters with the couple k3s/argo.

 ## Commands